-MASTER STUDY PROCESS FLOW (Plan A2 Starting 2020) Take 10 courses according to the study program in the first academic year Start Average GPA > 2.5 but < 3.0, the student receives the probation status.
-Submit TGGS Industrial Average GPA < 2.5, automatically retired from the program!
-Internship Application to Program Secretary Conduct the industrial internship after the during the study!
+MASTER STUDY PROCESS FLOW (Plan A2 Starting 2020) Take 10 courses according to the study program in the first academic year (1)Start Average GPA > 2.5 but < 3.0, the student receives the probation status.
+Average GPA < 2.5, automatically retired from the program!
+Submit TGGS Industrial Internship Application to Program Secretary Student can conduct the industrial internship at any time during the study!
 Application and procedure are still valid.
-At least 18 weeks approval of TGGS Academic Affairs Fail Evaluation Result Pass Preparation for (4) and take the examination at any time during the study!
-Master Thesis Proposal Application and examination procedure are still valid However, only 3.0 credits of master thesis can be Submit TGGS Request Forms to Program Secretary registered in the same semester of coursework Only one-time retake within It is not possible to register for the master thesis at the same time of industrial internship because of a fulltime obligation.
-Take the examination after the approval of period by committee Student must take the progress examination each TGGS Academic Affairs semester that register for the thesis to evaluate the performance in conducting the research.
-Fail Examination Result Pass Preparation for Preparation for 6 Master Thesis Progress Examination Master Thesis Defense Examination Submit TGGS Request Forms to Program Secretary Submit TGGS Request Forms to Program Secretary Only one-time retake Take the examination after the approval of TGGS Academic Affairs within Take the examination after the approval of TGGS Academic Affairs 9 specifie period committee Examination Result Examination Result Only one-time retake within a specified period by committee Submit Thesis Book (within 30 days) & TG A98 If "Pass with revision". oook within 60 days.
+Conduct the industrial internship after the At least 18 weeks approval of TGGS Academic Affairs Fail Evaluation Result Pass Student can start the master thesis work and register Preparation for (4) and take the examination at any time during the study Master Thesis Proposal Application and examination procedure are still valid However, only 3.0 credits of master thesis can be Submit TGGS Request Forms to Program Secretary registered in the same semester of coursework Only one-time It is not possible to register for the master thesis at the retake within same time of industrial internship because of a fulltime obligation. period Take the examination after the approval of Student must take the progress examination each TGGS Academic Affairs semester that register for the thesis to evaluate the performance in conducting the research.
+Fail Examination Result Pass Preparation for Preparation for 6 Master Thesis Progress Examination Master Thesis Defense Examination Submit TGGS Request Forms to Program Secretary Submit TGGS Request Forms to Program Secretary Only oneretake Take the examination after the approval of TGGS Academic Affairs within Take the examination after the approval of TGGS Academic Affairs (9) specifie period committee Fail Examination Result 7 Examination Result Only one-time retake within a specified period Submit Thesis Book (within 30 days) & TG A98 If "Pass with revision". book within 60 days.
 Submission of Publications and English Proficiency Test Score Submission of TGGS Request Form for End Termination of Student Status (TG100)